 At the Great Hospital, our most important resource is our staff, who, across the board, offer a dedicated support to our residents.
 We provide our own in-house care, domestic, maintenance and catering teams.
 Our care staff are based on site and are all trained in line with the requirements of the Care Quality Commission and the ‘Care Certificate’.
 The majority of our care staff hold an NVQ 2 or 3 in Care.
 All Great Hospital staff receive formal induction training and also receive training on safeguarding.

 Extra care and supported living services are available to all residents at the Great Hospital on payment.
 Our emphasis is on promotion of independence and discount ca cialis super active ensuring that residents are treated with respect, dignity and privacy.
 We ensure that each resident is valued as a person with individual needs, hopes and expectations.
 Whether you require an occasional visit for companionship and household cleaning or daily assistance with more practical tasks, our service will be customised around your specific needs and we aim to make a positive difference to each resident.

 Delivery of Your Care

 Our staff will have a general idea of how we can help you before your care package starts.
-The Care Manager or Care Coordinator will visit you prior to the start of your care package to assess you needs.
+The Care Manager will visit you prior to the start of your care package to assess your needs.